-Thank you to all those who have taken the time to apply to the Phoenix Fund so far.
-We are delighted at the level of interest, and we received 1044 applications in Rounds 1–3.
+Thank you to all those who have taken the time to apply to the Phoenix Fund.
+We are delighted at the level of interest, and we received 1347 applications in total across Rounds 1–4.
 In order to process all the applications and stay true to the participatory grant-making process, there will unfortunately be a delay in decision-making by the community-led panel.
 We will make every effort to balance the urgency of grant-making with our commitment to ensuring that each and every eligible application is carefully considered by the selection panel.
-We are committed to making all decisions from Round 1 in September and all decisions from Rounds 2 and 3 by October.
-We will continue to post updates here, and we will be in touch with applicants once we have reviewed all applications.
-Unfortunately, we will not be able to provide feedback on applications that are not selected to receive a grant.
+We are delighted to share that the community-led panel has reviewed 792 applications by the end of September, and that applicants are now beginning to hear the outcomes of their applications.
+We will continue to post further updates here.
+Once all selected applicants have received their grants, we look forward to sharing more details about the grantholders and the fund.

 Do you have another question?
 Please email us at [email protected] and we will be happy to respond.

 Please email us at [email protected] if you have any questions or need additional assistance.

 The Phoenix Fund was established with the support of The National Lottery Community Fund and Global Fund for Children.
 The £1.4 million commitment from The National Lottery Community Fund was made possible thanks to National Lottery players and makes available £1 million in grants to Black, Asian, and Minority Ethnic communities across England and a further £400,000 to support further development of the fund.

 The partnership is expected to inform The National Lottery Community Fund, the largest funder of community activity in the UK, in developing its approach to equity and inclusion and to funding diverse groups.

 Header photo provided by the Ubele Initiative, a convening partner of the Phoenix Fund.